lil-id/lil-id/README.md

-### Hi there 👋
+## Hi there 👋

-### I am lil, computer and informatics engineering student.
+### About Me

-I like learning and want to make something that can be useful for many people.
+3rd year IT student who is active in the campus community and outside the campus and who likes learning and challenges.
+Ever made an application for the election of the OSIS chairman and web-based goods lending as well as several other applications.
+Have an interest in web development and cloud computing as evidenced by several certificates and certifications.
+I am always open to further opportunities, collaborations, and offers.

-<b>Thank you</b> for visiting my repository.
+Thank You.

-## Connect with me
+## Connect with Me

 [<img align="left" alt="linked-in" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/kholil-haq-alim-hakim/)